UCLouvain-CBIO/2023-CytoPipeline-code/README.md

 # 2023-CytoPipeline-code
-Code to reproduce the results in the CyctoPipeline and CyctoPipelineGUI paper
+Code to reproduce the results in the CytoPipeline and CytoPipelineGUI paper.